tecartlab/app_NatNetThree2OSC/readme.md

 ### Remote control

-sending commands to the \<OscListeningPort> will pass commands to Motive:
+sending following commands to the \<OscListeningPort> will pass commands to Motive:

++ /motive/remote \<command>

-the following commands are implemented:
+See the list of supported commands [here](https://docs.optitrack.com/developer-tools/natnet-sdk/natnet-remote-requests-commands).

+the script response:

++ /motive/remote/response \<response>

+in case of an error: [error numbers](https://docs.optitrack.com/developer-tools/natnet-sdk/natnet-class-function-reference#errorcode)

+--

+sending following commands to the \<OscListeningPort> will change script parameters:

 + /script/oscModeSparck (0..1) will start/stop streaming max type messages
 + /script/oscModeMax (0..1) will start/stop streaming max type messages